 Place the lid on the casserole dish / bowl and cook in the microwave for 6 minutes on high.

 After 6 minutes, take it out of the microwave and add 3 tbsp of sugar.
-Mix well with a pair of chopsticks and then put the lid back on and cook on high for a further 4 mins.
+Quickly mix through with a pair of chopsticks and then put the lid back on.
+Cook on high for a further 4 mins.

 Take out of the microwave and fluff the rice up with a pair of chopsticks.
 Put it back into the microwave for a further 2 minutes.